mandeepairborne/samweb/content/blog/the-quill-of-duck/index.md

 archive = "This page is, in fact, not archived." toc = true disclaimer = """
-See [demo](@/demo/index.md) for showcase of all Duckquill possibilities, this page is a demo of a post with title, publication date, tags, disclaimer, table of contents and comments.
+See [demo](@/demo/index.md) for showcase of all Duckquill possibilities.
+This page is a demo of a post with title, publication date, tags, disclaimer, table of contents and comments.
 """
+[extra.comments]
+host = "toot.community"
+user = "sungsphinx"
+id = "111789185826519979"
 +++

 ![Quill](quill.png)